gxoptg/bulgakov/README.md

 *Write your blog like a master*

 This is a simple blog engine.
-It's not dedicated to everyone because it's built upon `Node.js` and `MongoDB`, which aren't easily accessible on any hosting.
+It's not dedicated to everyone because it's built upon `Node.js` and `Mongo DB`, which aren't easily accessible on any hosting.
 However, it features simple, uncluttered design both for a reader and a writer and makes it much easier to share your thoughts.

 `Here to be screenshots`